fingent-corp/gateway-opencart-mastercard-module/README.md

-# Mastercard Payment Gateway Services  for OpenCart
+# Mastercard Gateway module for OpenCart
 This plugin adds Mastercard Payment Gateway Services as a payment option on your OpenCart checkout page.

 ## System Requirments